 Regulations are still attempting to fine-tune data privacy, determining the balance between extracting value from personal data and protecting the source of such data.
 As governments across the globe manage the COVID-19 outbreak, there will eventually be case law generated which will provide future context regarding where and when to protect personal data, and where and when to leverage it.

 You’ll need to get creative, but you can do it.
-We’re here to help.
+We’re here to help with data privacy in a pandemic and beyond.
 For more information and resources on COVID-19, see our coronavirus page.

 Our professionals have many years of experience working with construction, dealerships, restaurants, nonprofits, governments, and technology industries.
 If you have questions about data analytics for your organization, don’t hesitate to contact a Henry+Horne professional adviser.